SpencerSewell/DCI-Analysis/README.md

     url3 = url2.replace('final-scores','recap')
     page = requests.get(url3)
 ```
 Next, we begin crafting our table by pulling headers for our table.
-This grabs the Corps Name, General Effet, Visual, Music, Date, Location, Subtotal, Penalties, and Total headers.
+This grabs the Corps Name, General Effect, Visual, Music, Date, Location, Subtotal, Penalties, and Total headers.
 As you can see I simply appended the headers for date and location.
-The other headers were grabbed as some competitions emit columns randomly (Competition was cancelled, corps was not scored, incomplete data, etc.) We use a try-except method to avoid an error from incomplete data.
-I decided later to drop the penalites column, as there are only two instances in 11 years where a corps has received a penalty.
+The other headers were grabbed as some competitions emit columns randomly (Competition was cancelled, corps was not scored, incomplete data, etc.) Whenever a competition is cancelled or not scored for some reason, the data in their tables can get quite messy.
+In order to help me combat this, as sometimes the data can leak through the try-except method, I dropped the penalties column and readded it through sql.
+We will see how this helps in the next section.
 ```
     soup2 = bs(page.content, 'html.parser')
     html1 = soup2.find('div', {'class': 'top sort-item'})